teknotica/guess-the-flag/README.md

-# guess-the-flag
+# Guess the flag
-Little quiz app for my nephew and niece
+Little quiz app for my nephew and niece 🐻